SushiLab/mVIRs/README.md

 ### Algorithm

-The algorithm works the following:
+The algorithm works as follows:

+1. Reads are paired according to their name to give inserts.
-1. Reads were grouped to inserts by name.
-Upper and lower maxima for insert sizes of paired inserts are estimated using the mean insert sizes and +/- 7 StDev's of uniquely mapping inward-oriented paired-end reads (IPRs).
+2. Upper and lower maxima for reasonable insert size are estimated using the mean insert size plus or minus 7 standard deviations for uniquely mapping inward-oriented paired-end reads (IPRs).
-2. OPRs are detected the following: For each insert
+3. For each insert:
   - Find the best scoring alignment pairs within 3% of the best alignment score.
   - Report the insert as OPR if there is no IPR with reasonable insert size within the 3% cutoff and if the OPR is the best scoring alignment.

 ## Clipped Alignments

-The alignment of a read is clipped if it can't align against the reference in full length.
+The alignment of a read is clipped if it can't align against the reference across its full length.
 Two reasons why alignments can be clipped are:

-1. A circular chromosome is linearized.
-Reads that align to the beginning of the linearized chromosome (here named reference) will also align at the end.
+1. A circular chromosome is linearised.
+Reads that align to the beginning of the linearised chromosome (here named reference) will also align at the end.
 A single full length alignment is not possible.
-E.g. The first three bases of the read align at the end of the genome.
-The last 3 bases at the beginning
+E.g. the first three bases of the read align at the end of the genome, the last 3 bases at the beginning:

 	```
 	REFERENCE ---------------------------------------